IZ (toy)

-The IZ is an electronic musical toy released in 2005 from Zizzle.
-Taking the shape of an abstract tripod figure, the iZ allows users to interactively manipulate music by twisting particular parts of the figure's body as well as add sound effects to pre-recorded sound from a connected audio device.
+The IZ (stylized as iZ) is an electronic musical toy released in September 2005 from Zizzle.
+Taking the shape of an extraterrestrial tripod creature, the iZ allows users to interactively manipulate music by twisting particular parts of the figure's body as well as add sound effects to pre-recorded sound from a connected audio device.
 The toy also acts as a dancing speaker.

-Since its release it has been available in five color schemes, green/orange, dark blue/light blue, red/yellow, purple/green, and chrome/orange.
+It stands 12 inches tall and came in five color schemes: green/orange, dark blue/light blue, red/yellow, purple/green, and chrome/orange.

 iZ was developed by Roger Shiffman, who also created the Giga Pets, Furby and Poo-Chi toys.
 It was explicitly explained during the development phase that a "new Furby" was the aim. iZ is designed to seem like it has a life of its own and does things out of its user's control when there is interaction with it.

-In 2006, McDonald’s had a promotion for the toy with Happy Meals.
+In 2006, McDonald's had a promotion for a simpler 6-inch tall version the toy with Happy Meal.
+These made music or light in various colors, such as grey, yellow, pink, red, black, purple, blue, orange, and more.
+These toys had many different color schemes.
+There were 18 toys in the U.S. Happy Meal set, 6 in the U.K. set, 4 in the Mexico set, 4 in the Brazil set, and 7 in the Australia set.